abanoub-refaat/CS306-Operating-Systems/Labs/assembly-basics.md

 ## 📌 The MOV Instruction

-Now that we learned about the registers in the previous section we can use the MOV function to "copy" some bytes to a specific register. in the provided code we are copying the value of 1234 in Hexadecimal (thats what the H means) to the register AX. you can learn more about Hexadecimal using this link: [**What is Hexadecimal Numbering?**](https://www.techtarget.com/whatis/definition/hexadecimal)
+Now that we learned about the registers in the previous section we can use the MOV function to "copy" some bytes to a specific register. in the provided code we are copying the value of 1234 in Hexadecimal (that's what the H means) to the register AX. you can learn more about Hexadecimal using this link: [**What is Hexadecimal Numbering?**](https://www.techtarget.com/whatis/definition/hexadecimal)

 ```assembly